Article

 Plus, some companies still need help with the post-pandemic reality of remote work.
 For example, corporate security teams must find innovative ways to protect intellectual property and other sensitive information outside the traditional office walls.

-Obtaining and Retaining Talent
+Obtaining and retaining talent

 According to the World Economic Forum, the cybersecurity sector needs 3.4 million people to fill its workforce gap.